leolynnn/OPenCV_Basics_Section_Leolyn_Louwella/README.md

 Morphological dilation is a preprocessing technique that enhances such features by filling gaps and improving stroke connectivity, which can significantly improve digit recognition performance.
 ## Abstract
 This project explores the use of morphological dilation to enhance the clarity of handwritten digits with fragmented strokes.
-Using the MNIST dataset, we preprocess images to repair broken strokes, then evaluate the impact of this enhancement on digit recognition models.
+Using the numerical handwritten dataset, we preprocess images to repair broken strokes, then evaluate the result of this enhancement by comparing it to its origin image.
 The project aims to demonstrate how dilation can improve recognition accuracy, particularly for challenging samples, by enhancing stroke connectivity and structure.
 # Project Methods